Which place is cheaper, Venice or Berlin?

 You'll find many recognizable landmarks that put Venice on the map.
 The many historic and famous landmarks in town include St. Mark's Basilica, St. Mark's Square, Doge's Palace, and the Rialto Bridge.

-Berlin has a number of nationally recognized food spots and restaurants.
+Berlin has a huge number of terrific restaurants.
 There's a great international food scene, but also all of the traditional favorites like currywurst, spätzle, and schnitzel.
 You'll find many diverse food halls, street markets, and local restaurants, as well as a large selection of traditional German restaurants that cater to the tourists.

 Berlin is a world-class destination for its evening party scene.
 However, Venice is not a good destination for nightlife.